Welcome! Use code NEWYEAR26 to unlock 25% off all expert-led CLE, CPE, and Professional Skills webinars, and 10% off annual passes.

 Introduction

 This CLE webinar will offer guidance to trial counsel in injury cases, whether plaintiff or defense, on transforming how they work with experts and how they can develop a formidable presentation.
-The speakers will discuss deciding whether experts are needed, selecting and retaining the right experts for the case, preparing reports, getting experts ready to testify at deposition and trial, and dealing with experts who are difficult to work with.
+The speakers, who represent defendants, will discuss deciding whether experts are needed, selecting and retaining the right experts for the case, preparing reports, getting experts ready to testify at deposition and trial, and dealing with experts who are difficult to work with.
 The speakers will also address issues that arise when experts use AI to prepare reports.

 Description